Can Multi Jet Fusion 3D Printing Be Qualified for Production?

 Drawing

 At first glance, it looks like the process will be acceptable for the part tolerances.
 The part does have some geometry changes that could affect the shrinkage.
-The only real answer will be to invest in a First Article Inspection (FAI) to make a proven determination.

 Below is a FAI of this part with some of the results.